HorabikJ/java-gym-coders-lab/README.md

 ### Training classes shown to users:

 * Users and guests can only view training classes that are in future but no more than two weeks, and that has training type and instructor assigned.
-So classes tht are ready for reservation.
+So classes that are ready for reservation.

 ![Alt text](src/main/resources/static/images/users-show-classes.PNG?raw=true "Set instructor by class group id.")